eduardom4020/react-radio/src/components/Toolbar/README.md

-# Footer
+# Toolbar
->This component is a view renders the application's footer, that is the borded bar on bottom of the screen.
+>This component is a view renders the application's toolbar, that is the top bar.

 ### Props
 These are the props accepted by the component, pay attention to the description, inputs and behaviour: